AmritaCSN/ProductAuth_VarunKashyap/README.md

 ## Setting Up the prodAuth Environment

-1. Create a `bootstrap.sh` file and put the following code into it:
+1. Create a `startNetwork.sh` file and put the following code into it:

 ```bash
 #!/bin/bash